jacoblapworth/akahu-sdk-swift/src/react/datepicker.md

 	</div>
 ```

 ### Compact

-A slimmer version designed to work inside a small sized dropdown for a compact look.
+This view slims down some of the padding to allow for a smaller view when needed.

 ```
 	const XUIDatePicker = require('./datepicker').default;